Hypick122/ExplosivePresents/README.md

 This mod copies and improves some aspects of the [ExplosiveUnboxing](https://thunderstore.io/c/lethal-company/p/Nebulaetrix/ExplosiveUnboxing/) mod by Nebulaetrix, which was marked as outdated by it.

+!
+Due to changes in the gift code, this mod is incompatible with other mods that change the gift code

 Chance of explosion, range, etc. can be configured in the config ```Hypick.ExplosivePresents.cfg``` ExplosivePresents

-## Known issues

-- Due to changes in the gift code, this mod is not compatible with other mods that change the gift code
-- Gift explosion cannot explode all players

 </details>